JesseDalewalker/abbynormal/README.md

 6. Create the database (Postgresql)
 ```
-* Ensure you have PostgreSQL downloaded if not use:
+* Ensure you have PostgreSQL downloaded-- if not use:
 $ sudo apt install postgresql-client-common
 $ createdb abbynormal_db
 ```